MrGranddy/COVID19DataReceiver/README.md

 # COVID19DataReceiver
-A simple framework to get daily spread and mortality data of COVID-19
+A simple scraper to get daily spread and mortality data of COVID-19

-Using the framework is simple, first you import your receiver, for now there is only the COVID19 receiver.
+Using the scraper is simple, first you import your receiver, for now there is only the COVID19 receiver.

 Then using the receiver you can do two things: